ls1intum/Ares/README.md

   This uses `assertTimeoutPreemptively`, but will resort to harder means if necessary.
   It will in the following order:
    1. wait the given duration
-   2. interrupt the thread executing the test and wait no longer (using assertTimeoutPreemptively)
+   2. interrupt the thread executing the test and wait no longer (like assertTimeoutPreemptively)
    3. block the creation of new threads
    4. interrupt all threads created during the test and try to join the threads
    5. if that fails, use `Thread.stop()` on all remaining threads and try to join again
    6. repeat step 5 multiple times, if required
    7. Should that fail, report a special SecurityException that not all threads could be stopped.
       (see the standard error output for a detailed report then) *If that happens, no more tests can be properly executed because the security cannot be guaranteed and the test cases cannot be executed "in isolation".
-All following test will fail.*
+All following tests will fail.*

 **Rule 1: When testing with AJTS, always use `@StrictTimeout` for timeouts, the others will not work reliably especially in conjunction with the AJTS security.**